Persistence Spheres: a Bi-continuous Linear Representation of Measures for Partial Optimal Transport: Persistence Spheres via Signed Lift-Zonoid Transforms

-with jumps across the great circle $\{s(v)=0\}$.
-Consequently, such diagonal-drift regimes cannot occur along a sequence for which persistence spheres converge uniformly on $\Ss^2$, since uniform limits of continuous functions are continuous.
+When $P>0$, the pointwise limits on the two open hemispheres given by \Cref{prop:diag_drift_limits} cannot be the restrictions of a continuous function on $\Ss^2$.
+For drift to $+\infty$, they equal $0$ on $\{s(v)<0\}$ and $t(v)P$ on $\{s(v)>0\}$; for drift to $-\infty$, the two roles are reversed.
+At every point of the great circle $\{s(v)=0\}$ with $t(v)\neq0$, the limits from the two hemispheres therefore disagree.
+Consequently, a sequence satisfying either drift regime with $\pers(\mu_n)\to P>0$ cannot have persistence spheres converging uniformly on $\Ss^2$, since a uniform limit of continuous functions is continuous.
+When $P=0$, this discontinuity argument does not apply.
 This observation helps explain why large one-sided diagonal drift must be excluded, or quantitatively controlled, in the uniform inverse-continuity arguments developed later.

 \begin{cor} Let $\{p_1,\dots,p_N\}$ be a finite set and $\mu=\sum_{i=1}^N\delta_{p_i}$.
 Define $\mu_k:=\sum_{i=1}^N\delta_{p_i+(k,k)}$.
 Then for every $v\in\Ss^2$ with $s(v)\neq 0$,

 \end{cor}

 The next lemma quantifies, in a particularly simple one-point setting, how quickly the diagonal-coordinate variability is washed out by large translations along $(1,1)$.
 More precisely, if two one-point diagrams differ only by a fixed offset in the $d$-direction and are both shifted by $(k,k)$, then the corresponding persistence spheres become eventually identical in each fixed direction $v$, and their uniform discrepancy decays at worst like $O(1/k)$.
 In this sense, the lemma provides a quantitative companion to the pointwise asymptotics of \Cref{prop:diag_drift_limits,cor:counting_shift_pointwise_limit}.